Farah Pahlavi

-By 1978, growing anti-imperial unrest fueled by communism, socialism, and Islamism throughout Iran was showing clear signs of impending revolution, prompting the Shahbanu and the Shah to leave the country in January 1979 under the threat of a death sentence.
-For this reason, most countries were reluctant to harbour them, with Anwar Sadat's Egypt being an exception.
-Facing execution should he return, and in ill health, the Shah died in exile in July 1980.
-In widowhood, Diba has continued her charity work, dividing her time between Washington, D.C. in the United States and Paris, France.
+By 1978, growing anti-imperial unrest fueled by growing inequality between rich and poor throughout Iran was showing clear signs of impending revolution, prompting Farah and the Shah to leave the country in January 1979 under the threat of a death sentence.
+For that reason, most countries were reluctant to harbour them, with Anwar Sadat's Egypt being an exception.
+Facing execution should he return, and in ill health, Mohammad Reza died in exile in July 1980.
+While in exile, Farah has continued her charity work, dividing her time between Washington and Paris.

 Childhood

 Farah Diba was born on 14 October 1938 in Tehran to an upper-class family.
-She was the only child of Captain Sohrab Diba (1899–1948) and his wife, Farideh Ghotbi (1920–2000).
-In her memoir, the Shahbanu writes that her father's family were natives of Iranian Azerbaijan while her mother's family were of Gilak origin, from Lahijan on the Iranian coast of the Caspian Sea.
+She is the only child of Captain Sohrab Diba (1899–1948), an officer in the Imperial Iranian Armed Forces and a graduate of the French Military Academy of St. Cyr, and his wife Farideh Ghotbi (1920–2000).
+In her memoir, Farah writes that her father's family were natives of Iranian Azerbaijan while her mother's family were of Gilak origin, from Lahijan on the Iranian coast of the Caspian Sea.

-Through her father, Farah came from a relatively affluent background.
-In the late 19th century her grandfather had been a diplomat serving as the Persian Ambassador to the Romanov Court in St. Petersburg, Russia.
-Her own father was an officer in the Imperial Iranian Armed Forces and a graduate of the French Military Academy at St. Cyr.
+In the late 19th century, her grandfather had been a diplomat serving as the Persian Ambassador to the Romanov Court in St. Petersburg, Russia.
+She is moreover a relative of Iranian politician Abolhassan Diba, Iranian architect Kamran Diba, and Iranian-American curator Layla Diba.

 Farah wrote in her memoir that she had a close bond with her father, and his unexpected death in 1948 deeply affected her.
 The young family was in a difficult financial state.
-In these reduced circumstances, they were forced to move from their large family villa in northern Tehran into a shared apartment with one of Farideh Ghotbi's brothers.
+In their reduced circumstances, they were forced to move from their large family villa in northern Tehran into a shared apartment with one of Farideh Ghotbi's brothers.

 Education and engagement

 The young Farah Diba began her education at Tehran's Italian School, then moved to the French Jeanne d’Arc School until the age of sixteen and later to the Lycée Razi.
 She was an athlete in her youth, becoming captain of her school's basketball team.
 Upon finishing her studies at the Lycée Razi, she pursued an interest in architecture at the École Spéciale d'Architecture in Paris, where she was a student of Albert Besson.

 Many Iranian students who were studying abroad at this time were dependent on State sponsorship.
 Therefore, when the Shah, as head of state, made official visits to foreign countries, he frequently met with a selection of local Iranian students.
-It was during such a meeting in 1959 at the Iranian Embassy in Paris that Farah Diba was first presented to Mohammed Reza Pahlavi.
+It was during such a meeting, in 1959 at the Iranian Embassy in Paris, that Farah Diba was first presented to Mohammed Reza Pahlavi.

-After returning to Tehran in the summer of 1959, the Shah and Farah Diba began a carefully choreographed courtship, orchestrated in part by the Shah's daughter Princess Shahnaz.
+After returning to Tehran in the summer of 1959, Mohammad Reza and Farah Diba began their courtship.
 The couple announced their engagement on 23 November 1959.